mpewsey/mpewsey.github.io/contact.md

 For questions or comments regarding posts or other content, please use the [Dicussions Board](https://github.com/mpewsey/mpewsey.github.io/discussions).

-For private concerns, recite `moc tod liamg ta yeswepttam` until the method becomes clear.
+For private concerns, recite `moc tod liamg ta yeswepttam` until the contact method becomes clear.